AmericanRedCross/mapping-of-local-environments/README.md

 - Connect the Metro board to your computer via the USB-C port.
 - [Install the Mu editor](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor) on your computer.
 When downloading the latest stable version [for the Metro RP2040](https://circuitpython.org/board/adafruit_metro_rp2040/) note the version number.
 It is `8.2.9` at the time of writing this.
 - [Install CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython) on the Metro board.
 Follow the instruction sections for RP2040 boards.
-- [Download](https://github.com/adafruit/Adafruit_CircuitPython_PCT2075/releases) the latest CircuitPython module for the temperature sensor.
+- Download the CircuitPython [library bundle](https://circuitpython.org/libraries) for your CircuitPython version.
 Match the version with the version of CircuitPython you installed.
 We looked for `8.x` in the filename.
-- Download the CircuitPython [library bundle](https://circuitpython.org/libraries) for your CircuitPython version.
-Again, we looked for the `8.x` bundle.
-- Unzip the module and library downloads, and from the `/lib/` folders copy the following files into the `/lib/` folder on your Metro board's drive:
+- Unzip the library download, and from the `/lib/` folders copy the following files into the `/lib/` folder on your Metro board's drive:
-  - adafruit_pct2075.mpy
+  - adafruit_bus_device (this one is a folder)
   - adafruit_gps.mpy
-  - adafruit_bus_device (this one is a folder)
+  - adafruit_register (this one is also a folder)
   - adafruit_sdcard.mpy
-  - adafruit_register (this one is also a folder)
+  - adafruit_sht4x.mpy (for the temperature and humidity sensor)
-- Copy the `code.py` file to the home directory of the Metro board.
+- Copy the `code.py` file from this repository to the home directory of the Metro board.

 #### Running things